Sikh who teaches at Columbia University beaten in possible hate crime

 "I'm very grateful it wasn't any worse," he said.

-Singh's friend and fellow Columbia University professor, Simran Jeet Singh, told Reuters he visited him in the hospital and described him as in "good shape.
+Singh's friend, Simran Jeet Singh, a doctoral candidate at Columbia University, told Reuters he visited him in the hospital and described him as in "good shape.
 His spirits are high."

 Last year, the pair co-authored a piece for The New York Times about hate crimes and anti-Sikh violence.